rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

             Value = item.item.Value(item.security)
         };

 You may be tempted to break the query and the map stages into separate classes, possibly even calling the map step a mapper.
 Reconsider!
 There is a good chance that the query and map are only going to be used in this one place (if not, they probably should be).
 If you try to DRY your application too much and too soon it will probably crack&trade;.
 Extracting the stages would also require a pile of intermediary classes to bridge between the stages.
-[Record types in C# 7](https://github.com/dotnet/roslyn/issues/206) (if they happen) will reduce the amount of boilerplate code but until the overheads will outweigh any benefit.
+[Record types in C# 7](https://github.com/dotnet/roslyn/issues/206) (if they happen) will reduce the amount of boilerplate code but until then the overheads will likely outweigh any benefit.
 For most cases I would just keep the query and the map stage together.
 They can still be tested as a whole by simply mocking out the EF context.

 That's not to say that individual complex calculations shouldn't be refactored into service classes when appropriate.
 Since the `Value` calculation is now being done in memory it could easily be extracted: